Looking for a fun rainy date activity for kids? Try this easy edible finger paint recipe…

 I mixed red and blue food coloring to make purple paint, and red and yellow coloring to make orange paint.
 That way I had 6 different colors to fill my muffin tin.

 Step 4: Paint!

-Love the idea but don’t want your kids hopped up on sugar?
+Love the idea but don’t want your kids hopped up on whipped cream?

-If you want a healthier version of this edible finger paint, use vanilla yogurt instead of whipped cream.
-And, no, I did NOT let my kids eat the leftovers!
+If you want a healthier version of this edible finger paint, try using:

 Want more fun activities for kids to do at home?
 Try turning a boring walk around the neighborhood into a fun adventure with a FREE Printable Neighborhood Scavenger Hunt!